Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

         access to the entire virtualized operating system
     -   The root user has full control over system resources, network configurations, and user accounts within the virtual machine
--   Dockerhub: like github but for containers.
+-   Dockerhub: like github but for containers
 -   How to access data
     -   images and snapshots for VMs
         -   In VMs, disk images and snapshots are typically managed